 In addition to very personal and profound images, A Thousand Words Photography Project has given us ALL the chance to interact and learn from each other- ultimately forging new connections and friendships, which is the best production of all.

--Amy Hillis, Project Coordinator
+-Amy Hillis, Project Volunteer

 About the Project